Queens Boulevard: Early history

-Widening for subway construction
+1930s–1950s: widening and subway construction

 During the 1920s and 1930s the boulevard was widened in conjunction with the digging of the IND Queens Boulevard Line subway tunnels.
 The new subway line used cut-and-cover construction and trenches had to be dug up in the center of the thoroughfare, and to allow pedestrians to pass over the construction, temporary bridges were built.
 The improvement was between Van Dam Street and Hillside Avenue, and it cost $2.23 million.
 The street was widened to 200 ft between Van Dam Street and Union Turnpike, and from there to Hillside Avenue it was widened to 150 ft.
 As part of the project, there was to have been separated rights-of-way for the trolley line.

 On May 2, 1936, Queens Borough President George U. Harvey cut the ribbon for the opening of the center roadway of the Boulevard at Seminole Avenue in Forest Hills.
 This widened section allowed drivers to access the Grand Central Parkway.
 This work was partially funded with aid from the Works Progress Administration. $1,555,000 was initially allotted to this project.
 On April 17, 1937, trolley service along Queens Boulevard ended, being replaced by bus service.

+In the late 1930s, NY 25 was aligned to follow Queens Boulevard (NY 24) from Skillman Avenue to Horace Harding Boulevard, where NY 25 turned eastward to follow Horace Harding Boulevard back to its original alignment at Corona Avenue.

 In 1941, the New York City Planning Department proposed converting Queens Boulevard into a freeway, as was done with the Van Wyck Expressway, from the Queensboro Bridge to Hillside Avenue.
 The boulevard would be converted to an expressway with grade separation at the more important intersections, and by closing off access from minor streets.
 As part of the project, the express lanes of Queens Boulevard were depressed in the area of Woodhaven Boulevard and Horace Harding Boulevard (later turned into the Long Island Expressway), while the local lanes were kept at grade level.
 The plan to upgrade the boulevard was delayed with the onset of World War II, and was never completed.

+in the early 1940s, New York State Route 25 was altered to follow Queens Boulevard entirely.

 On November 18, 1949, the Traffic Commission approved the retiming of traffic signals along the entire Boulevard to speed traffic, which would take effect about February 1, 1950.
 The change, known as the "triple-offset system" was expected to reduce peak congestion, like what was done on the Grand Concourse.
 Westbound traffic would be favored from 7 to 9 a.m., while eastbound traffic would be favored from 5 to 7 p.m..
 The Boulevard handled 73,000 cars on an average weekday, with a peak of 7,600 cars an hour towards Manhattan, and a peak of 6,700 to points east.